 You may already know about lumpia, the Filipino spring roll filled with meat and vegetables.
 Today, I want to introduce to you a recipe of the cousin of Filipino lumpia called lumpiang sariwa (fresh lumpia).
-Full disclosure, lumpiang sariwa is called fresh because it's 'fresher' than deep-fried lumpia!
-I prefer this lumpia style because it has a pleasant texture and unique taste from other spring rolls I have eaten.
-Jump to the step-by-step guide here.
+Full disclosure, it is called fresh because it's 'fresher' than the deep-fried version!
+I prefer the lumpia sariwa from other spring roll recipes because it has a pleasant texture and unique taste.
+Jump to the step-by-step guide on how to make lumpiang sariwa, from the filling to its wrapper, here.

 What is Lumpiang Sariwa?

 Lumpiang sariwa, otherwise known as fresh lumpia, is essentially a thin crepe wrap filled with partially cooked vegetables and meat.
 Partially cooked vegetables and a thin egg crepe wrapper make lumpiang sariwa distinct from fried lumpia.
 So yes, this 'fresh' lumpia is fresh relative only to the deep-fried lumpia, but you would still have to cook the vegetables.
-The final element of lumpiang sariwa is a peanut brown sugar sauce topping that needs to be spread on top of it before eating.
+The final element of this fresh lumpia recipe is a brown sugar peanut sauce topping that needs to be spread on top of it before eating.

 There are, of course, different versions of fresh lumpia, depending on the region of the Philippines.
 But the three main elements of lumpiang sariwa include the filling, the crepe wrapper, and a thickened brown sweet sauce.